EChung0111/Thermo-State-Equation-Solver/README.md

 2. Chose the variable you want to solve for (Input mest be in uppercase)
 3. Enter the values for the other variables in the quations.
-4. Output value will be printed at the bottom on the terminal
+4. Output value will be printed at the bottom on the terminal Just as a side note Volume is in L/mol (Molar Volume)